First...some info on the Hipp Toggle.

 Matthias Hipp proposed this idea in 1842.
 Below is Frank Hope-Jones description of the Hipp toggle.
 It's reproduced from his 1949 book "Electrical Timekeeping".
 Frank Hope-Jones was the designer and manufacturer of the 20th century Synchronome master clocks (which did not utilise the Hipp toggle)

-The Hipp Toggle principal was not widely used but the British Post Office used it in their telephone exchange clocks master until about 1980.
+The Hipp Toggle principal was not widely used but the British Post Office used it in their telephone exchange master clocks until as late as 1980.
 There is a good explanation of the Hipp Toggle Post Office No. 36 clock at http://www.hvtesla.com/masters/po36_toggle.html .
-If necessary have a look ; It may help understand what follows.

 came from the master clocks with one second pendulums that were so popular